Preparing and executing an interview

 9: The interview is a conversation, it’s not a confrontation.
 You are not there to make the interviewee look stupid.

 10: Try to avoid looking at notes.
 If you look at your notes, the interviewee may be distracted.
 And it’s difficult for you to read and listen at the same time.

 11: Maintain eye contact at all times.
 Keep your body language in check.
 If you nod your head, your subject may take this to mean that you agree with them and assume that there is no need to explain further.
 You may miss the chance to discover more.
 If you shake your head, or recoil with a shocked facial expression, you risk making your subject clam up.
 You will have shown them that you find their views offensive and so they are likely to stop short of saying even more in the same vein.

 12: Try to ask a maximum of three or four questions.
 An interview is not a fishing expedition.
 If you can’t get to the essence of what you want the interviewee to say in three or four questions, change the questions.

 13: There are only six basic questions.
 Who?
 What?
 Where?
 When?
 How?
 Why?

 14: Shorter questions are better than longer ones.
-Never ask more than one question at a time, combining questions makes it easy for the interviewee to avoid answering one altogether but without seeming to.
+Never ask more than one question at a time.
+Combining questions makes it easy for the interviewee to avoid answering one altogether.
 Be as direct as you can without being rude.

 15: Be sure of your facts.
 There’s nothing worse than being told you are wrong by an interviewee – especially when it’s live.

-16: Listen.
-The interviewee might want to use your interview to say something important that you were not expecting.
+16: Listen to what the interviewee is saying.
+They might want to use your interview to announce something important that you were not expecting.

 17: If the interviewee’s not happy with the way they answered a particular question, don’t give in to appeals for them to do it again – unless there is a factual error in the answer or there is a risk of serious confusion.